GracesGames/SpaceShooter2DKit/docs/documentation.md

 * Tap: fires one projectile per fire input
 * Hold: continuously fires projectiles until the fire input is released
-* Automatic: continuously firing projectiles until death
+* Automatic: continuously firing projectiles until death The user can select different ships using the ship select menu in the main menu.
+These are defined in the PlayerShips DataTable.

 ### Game

 __Main Menu Game Mode__

 BP_MainMenuGameMode is the game mode and specifies the BP_MainMenuPlayerController as default controller.
 It is used as the game mode in the Main Menu and Mobile Main Menu maps.

+__Space Shooter 2D Game Instance__

+BP_SpaceShooter2DGameInstance is the game instance and handles the ship selection options and currently selected ship.
+It is used by the game modes, the selection in the main menu and the correct spawning in the Test maps.

 __Space Shooter 2D Game Mode__